dib-lab/2020-paper-sourmash-gather/manuscript.md

-new or changed taxonomies can be readily incorporated by assigning them directly to genome identifiers; the majority of the computational work is involved in finding the reference genomes, which can have assignments in different taxonomic frameworks.
-For example, sourmash already supports GTDB [@doi:10.1093/nar/gkab776] natively, and will also support the emerging LINS framework [@doi:10.1094/PHYTO-07-16-0252-R].  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or the min-set-cov computation.
+new or changed taxonomies can be readily incorporated by assigning them directly to genome identifiers; the majority of the computational work is involved in finding the reference genomes, which can have assignments in multiple taxonomic frameworks.
+For example, sourmash already supports GTDB [@doi:10.1093/nar/gkab776] natively, and will also support the emerging LINS framework [@doi:10.1094/PHYTO-07-16-0252-R].  sourmash can also readily incorporate updates to taxonomies, e.g. the frequent updates to the NCBI taxonomy, without requiring expensive reanalysis of the primary metagenome data or even regenerating the minimum metagenome cover.

-Interestingly, the framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches on large databases [@doi:10.1186/s13059-018-1554-6]; this is because we apply LCA
+Interestingly, this framing of taxonomic classification as a minimum set cover problem may also avoid the loss of taxonomic resolution that affects k-mer- and read-based approaches on large databases [@doi:10.1186/s13059-018-1554-6]; this is because we apply LCA